Skip to content

 When building a component, you can trigger events that can then be used outside the component.

-1. on a dedicated login page, and
+1. on a dedicated login page

-You could approach this in 2 different ways:
+We could approach this in 2 different ways:

 1. include the logic inside the component with a property, or